oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 # Oracle ASM on NFS Server for RAC testing
-Example Podman build files to facilitate installation, configuration, and environment setup NFS Server for RAC testing for DevOps users.
+learn how to use example Podman build files to facilitate installation, configuration, and environment setup NFS Server for Oracle Real Application Clusters (Oracle RAC) testing for DevOps users.

 **IMPORTANT:** This image can be used to set up ASM on NFS for Oracle RAC.
-You can skip this procedure if you have physical block devices or a NAS server for Oracle RAC and Oracle Grid Infrastructure.
+You can skip this procedure if you have physical block devices or an NAS server for Oracle RAC and Oracle Grid Infrastructure.
 You must ensure that the NFS server container is up and running for Oracle RAC functioning.

 Refer to the following instructions for setup of NFS Container for Oracle RAC: